 As the party was making their way back to camp, they intercepted another bull traveling across the tundra.

 “The third member of our group was able to tag out on the way back to camp.
 We didn’t find out until later that the other three members of our party had also all tagged out on this day,” Phare said.

 On this hunt temperatures remained mild, but it rained nearly everyday.
 Jim said besides his .300 Winchester, the most important equipment he took on the hunt was his rain gear.
 He added that good optics are a must when hunting the wide open tundra.

 When confronted with danger, muskoxen band together in a defensive posture to ward off predators.
 They will normally hold their ground, or charge, as opposed to fleeing.
 Therefore, it is fairly easy for hunters to slip into rifle range.
 Muskoxen can be bowhunted, but in relation to all bowhunting adventures, getting into effective range may be substantially harder and much more dangerous.

 Phare and his party thoroughly enjoyed their trip to the Arctic.
 With a 100 percent success rate, and time to soak in the culture of the amazing people, Phare recommends a muskox trip to anyone who has ever dreamed of pursuing game in the Arctic.

 See you down the trail.

-Brandon Butler writes a weekly outdoors column for the Daily Journal.
+Brandon Butler writes a weekly outdoors column.
 He can be reached at firstname.lastname@example.org.